When Your Light Feels Dim

 Rest without explaining why.

-These are not “small” things.
-These are acts of care that tell your body and spirit: “We are safe enough to heal.”
+These are not meaningless little tasks.
+They are acts of care that tell your body and spirit:

 You need a gentle return.

-Then sit in silence for a moment.
-Let peace be the answer.
+Then sit quietly for a moment.
+Let peace be enough.

-Do one thing that brings a spark back.
+Choose one thing that brings a spark back.
 A warm drink.
 A song you love.
 Clean sheets.
-A walk.
+A short walk.
 A candle.
-A short laugh.
-A small beauty.
+A small laugh.
+A quiet beauty.

 Sometimes your light feels dim because something keeps blowing it out.